 LA FINANCERecent and archived news stories on: Banks, Credit Unions, Mortgage Lending, SBA, Stocks/Bonds, Venture Capital, Wealth Management...

-The Los Angeles Business Journal’s index of largest local public companies closed up for the week.
+The Los Angeles Business Journal’s index of the area’s largest public companies was flat for the week.

-The Los Angeles Business Journal’s index of largest local public companies closed lower for the week.
+The Los Angeles Business Journal’s weighted index of the area’s largest public companies declined for the week.

 The Dow Jones industrial average gained 29 points in Friday trading to close at 16,944.
 The S&P 500 rose by 3 points to close at 1,968.
 The Nasdaq increased by 19 points to close at 4,415.
 The LABJ Stock Index rose a half point to 198.